Merry Clayton: 1970s

 In 1970, Clayton recorded her own version of "Gimme Shelter", and it became the title track of her debut solo album, released that year.
 Her solo version peaked at No. 73 on the pop charts.
-Her version would be the first of five singles under her name to crack the Billboard Hot 100.
-That same year, she performed a live version of "Lift Every Voice and Sing" for the soundtrack for the Robert Altman film, Brewster McCloud, and also contributed vocals to Donald Cammell and Nicolas Roeg's film, Performance.
+Her version was the first of five singles under her name to enter the Billboard Hot 100.
+The same year, she performed a live version of "Lift Every Voice and Sing" for the soundtrack for the Robert Altman film Brewster McCloud, and she contributed vocals to Nicolas Roeg's film Performance.

 In 1971, she co-wrote the song "Sho' Nuff" about her mother.

 In 1972, she starred as the original Acid Queen in the first London production of The Who's Tommy.

 In 1973, Clayton featured prominently on Ringo Starr's "Oh My My", which reached Billboard's Top 10 the following year.

-Along with her frequent partner Clydie King, Clayton also sang backing vocals on Lynyrd Skynyrd's "Sweet Home Alabama".
+With her frequent partner Clydie King, Clayton sang backing vocals on Lynyrd Skynyrd's "Sweet Home Alabama".

-In the mid-1970s Clayton sang on The Blackbyrds' R&B hit "Rock Creek Park", and continued to release solo albums throughout the next decade, notching several minor R&B chart singles.
+In the mid-1970s Clayton sang on The Blackbyrds' R&B hit "Rock Creek Park" and continued to release solo albums throughout the next decade.

 1980s

-Clayton's soundtrack work continued into the 1980s, including "You're Always There When I Need You", the title track for the 1980 Get Smart film, The Nude Bomb, and the song "Yes" from Dirty Dancing, which hit No. 45 on the Hot 100.
+Clayton's soundtrack work continued into the 1980s, including "You're Always There When I Need You", the title track for the 1980 film The Nude Bomb, and the song "Yes" from Dirty Dancing, which hit No. 45 on the Hot 100.

 In the mid-1980s, Clayton was in the gospel group Brilliance, formed by Della Reese.
 They released an album on Atlanta International Records in 1986.

 In 1987, Clayton co-starred with Ally Sheedy in the film Maid to Order.
-That same year, she also played the character "Verna Dee Jordan" in the final season of Cagney & Lacey.
+The same year, she played the character Verna Dee Jordan in the final season of Cagney & Lacey.

 In 1989, Clayton recorded a cover version of "Almost Paradise" with Eric Carmen.

 1990s and later years

-In 1994, Clayton sang backing vocals and also the "Man with the Golden Gun" bridge for Tori Amos's hit, "Cornflake Girl".
+In 1994, Clayton sang backing vocals and the "Man with the Golden Gun" bridge for Tori Amos's hit "Cornflake Girl".

-In 2006, Clayton provided backing vocals for Sparta's album Threes, on the songs "Atlas" and "Translations".
+In 2006, Clayton provided backing vocals for Sparta's album Threes on the songs "Atlas" and "Translations".
 In 2013, she released The Best of Merry Clayton, a compilation of her favorite songs.

-Clayton was featured in the documentary film 20 Feet from Stardom (2013), which premiered at the Sundance Film Festival, and went on to win the Oscar for best documentary at the 86th Academy Awards.
-20 Feet from Stardom also won the 2015 Grammy Award for Best Music Film, with the award being presented to the featured artists, in addition to the production crew for the film.
+Clayton was featured in the documentary film 20 Feet from Stardom (2013), which premiered at the Sundance Film Festival, and won the Oscar for best documentary at the 86th Academy Awards.
+20 Feet from Stardom also won the 2015 Grammy Award for Best Music Film, with the award being presented to the featured artists and the production crew for the film.

-In 2014, Clayton provided vocals for G. Love & Special Sauce's album Sugar and in 2015, she was featured on two tracks of Coldplay's album A Head Full of Dreams.
+In 2014, Clayton provided vocals for G. Love & Special Sauce's album Sugar, and in 2015, she was featured on two tracks of Coldplay's album A Head Full of Dreams.

 In 2021, her solo album Beautiful Scars was released.